Customer lifetime value: Uses and advantages

-The disadvantages of CLV do not generally stem from CLV modeling per se, but from its incorrect application.
+The disadvantages of CLV generally do not stem from CLV modeling per se, but from its incorrect application.

 Misuses and downsides

 NPV vs. nominal prediction

 The most accurate CLV predictions are made using the net present value (NPV) of each future net profit source, so that the revenue to be received from the customer in the future is recognized at the future value of money.
 However, NPV calculations require additional sophistication including maintenance of a discount rate, which leads most organizations to instead calculate CLV using the nominal (non-discounted) figures.
 Nominal CLV predictions are biased slightly high, scaling higher the farther into the future the revenues are expected from customers.

 Net profit vs. revenue

 A common mistake is for a CLV prediction to calculate the total revenue or even gross margin associated with a customer.
 However, this can cause CLV to be multiples of their actual value, and instead need to be calculated as the full net profit expected from the customer.

 Often ecommerce reporting systems will report lifetime revenue (LTR), rather than lifetime value based on net profit, due to the difficulty most ecommerce platforms have generating an accurate profit figure (i.e. calculating accurate sold item costs, marketing costs and delivery costs) on an order by order basis.
-Lifetime revenue can still be a very valuable and useful metric for ecommerce stores to report on in order to measure site performance.
+Lifetime revenue can still be as a useful metric for ecommerce stores to report on in order to measure site performance.